-Subsequent to year-end, we entered into an amendment to our credit facility to increase the borrowing capacity under the facility from \$85 million to \$107.5 million.
-Other terms of the facility were unchanged.
+Subsequent to year-end, we entered into amendments to our credit facility to increase the borrowing capacity under the facility from \$60 million to \$107 million.
+Other terms of the credit facility were unchanged.

-We have used leverage to acquire MLPs consistent with our investment philosophy.
+We use leverage to acquire MLPs consistent with our investment philosophy.
 The terms of our leverage are governed by regulatory and contractual asset coverage requirements that arise from the use of leverage.
 Additional information on our leverage and asset coverage requirements is discussed in Notes 8, 9 and 10 in the Notes to Financial Statements.
 Our coverage ratios are updated each week on our Web site at www.tortoiseadvisors.com.